DanielDXB/SPAM_script/README.md

 3 - insert how fast do you like to spam (1000 = one message / second)

-4 - inser how many seconds you need to get to your victim chat (1 = 1 sec.)
+4 - insert how many seconds you need to get to your victim chat (1 = 1 sec.)